greenpanther93/MicroJPetStore/README.md

 # MicroJPetStore

-To run this microservice architecture, you must first install docker / docker-compose
+To run this microservice architecture, you must first install [docker](https://docs.docker.com/docker-for-mac/install/)

-1. Build images with docker-compose
+1. Build the images with docker-compose

 `docker-compose build`